John Campbell of Strachur: Siege of Pensacola

 Early in March 1781 the long-awaited Spanish attack on Pensacola began.
 On the afternoon of 11 March Gálvez's ships were at the entrance of Pensacola Bay, having already taken control of Santa Rosa Island.
 On 21 March 1781, Campbell made a humane proposal to Gálvez that the town and garrison of Pensacola should be spared.
 Unfortunately, in the night, before the Spanish commander replied, one of the British officers in charge of a fort burned several houses.
 Whether or not this act was committed with Campbell's knowledge is not known but it gave Gálvez grounds for accusing him of insincerity.

 Detachments from Mobile and New Orleans arrived 28 March 1781, and on 19 April reinforcements, naval and army, Spanish and French, from Cuba led by General Jose Solano y Bote arrived.
 Campbell inspired his troops to defend Fort George.
 However, without naval protection nor adequate artillery to engage a counter assault, the Spanish artillery fire breached the ramparts on 8 May 1781, and struck a powder magazine.
-A powerful flotilla of warships neutralised outer British defences and began an amphibious siege of the town on 9 May 1781.
+A powerful flotilla of warships neutralized outer British defenses and began an amphibious siege of the town on 9 May 1781.
 John Campbell surrendered Fort George to the Spaniards on 10 May 1781.
 Under generous terms Governor Gálvez allowed the British troops, including Campbell, to return to New York.

 Campbell was initially taken to Havana where he was paraded around the city, an act for which the Governor Juan de Cagigal was later imprisoned by the Spanish authorities.
 Campbell was then repatriated to British territory.
 He remained in British-held New York City until the British left under the Treaty of Paris on Evacuation Day, 25 November 1783.
 Campbell lived just off Wall Street on the corner of Trinity Place and Thames Street.